Chiaki530/barracuda-neural-rendering-vr/README.md

 - Right Thumbstick to change the view direction of the camera
 - X to enable neural rendering
 - A to disable neural rendering
-- B to reset the camera to original position
+- B to reset the camera to the original position

 <p align="center">
     <img title="lego" alt="Alt text" src="images/screenshot.png" width="300">
 </p>

-# Starting
+# Usage
 1. Use trigger to select a neural rendering model (NNModel) (human rendering or scene transfer) from the left menu.
 2. Use trigger to select a mesh for testing from the right menu.
 3. Click X to enable neural rendering.